 Put one cake layer on a flat plate or cake pedestal.
 With a frosting knife or spatula, spread the top with frosting.

-Then spread some frosting on the side.
+Then the side.

 Once you spread the frosting on the top of the first (bottom) layer, its time to place the 2nd layer on top.

 I like to the place the top part of the 2nd layer (rounded part) upside down so that the flat side (bottom side) is up.
 It makes the cake look taller and prettier because you have the natural flat top.